Due to the latest government coronavirus lockdown restrictions, WWT Slimbridge is closed until further notice. See here for more information.

-XExplore the new fully-accessible Estuary Tower Hide, complete with a lift, just a few hundred meters from the visitor centre for magnificent views of the Severn Estuary and the breath-taking variety of wild birds from spring chicks, summer warblers, autumn wading birds and winter ducks, geese and swans.
+Explore the accessible Estuary Tower Hide, complete with a lift.
+Just a few hundred meters from the visitor centre, experience magnificent views of the Severn Estuary and the breath-taking variety of wild birds.
+Look out for summer warblers to autumn wading birds and wintering ducks, geese and swans.

 WWT founder, Sir Peter Scott called Slimbridge the ‘avian Serengeti’ thanks to the vast number of wild birds here.
 During the winter you can see around 30,000 wild ducks, geese and swans flying and swirling in the sky and using the wetlands as a place to feed and roost.